Kaz Grala

-Grala is the youngest NASCAR winner in the history of Daytona International Speedway with his win in the 2017 Truck Series season-opener at age 18 and the youngest person to ever compete in an International Motor Sports Association (IMSA) event at age 15.
+Grala is the youngest NASCAR winner in the history of Daytona International Speedway with his win in the 2017 Truck Series season-opener at the age of eighteen and the youngest person to ever compete in an International Motor Sports Association (IMSA) event at the age of fifteen.

 Racing career

 Early career

 Grala, a native of Boston, started racing go-karts at F1 Boston in Braintree, Massachusetts, when he was four years old.
 When he was ten, he began racing Bandoleros, winning the Summer Shootout Championship in 2011.
 That same year, he won the New York Legendstock and the Massachusetts Bandolero Outlaws state championships.
 In 2012, Grala won 15 races and the Winter Heat Championship at Charlotte in the Legend Car Pro Division.

 In 2013, Grala made his late model debut in UARA-STARS, becoming the youngest winner in series history at Hickory Motor Speedway, followed by setting the record as the youngest driver to lead laps in the Myrtle Beach 400 where he finished second to Lee Pulliam.
 That same year, he was named by Speed 51 as the 2013 JEGS Rookie of the Year.